Best Practices

 What if a hose fails?

 Usually hoses fail due to misapplication, deterioration or improper maintenance.
-If the hose fails, be extremely careful.
+If the hose fails,

 - Shut down the machine immediately to avoid additional damage.

-- Allow machine to release pressure – Pressure is not released immediately, and machines need time to release pressure to a level suitable for a proper inspection.
+- Allow machine to release pressure – Pressure is not released immediately, and machines

-- Do not search for the leak using your hands – Hydraulic fluids can penetrate the skin and pose a significant risk to your health.
+- Do not search for the leak using your hands – Hydraulic fluids can penetrate the skin and

 - Carefully replace the hose and test for proper operation.